Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ## Adversaries

-In New Crobuzon, anyone is a potentional enemy, but the status of some groups is far more well known; namely the enforcers of the state - the militia - and the lackeys of the crimelords - the gang members and gunmen.
+In New Crobuzon, anyone is a potentional enemy, but the status of some groups is far more well known; namely the feared enforcers of the state - the militia - and the lackeys of the crimelords - the gang members and gunmen.
 Not forgeting the roving bands of Three Quillers, with whom any average xenian will be familiar.

+GM's should feel free to reskin any number of adversaries present in official Genesys rulebooks.
+Of particular use may be the Sample Adversaries section of the Expanded Player's Guide (p.86).
+However, below are some adveraries that PC's may encounter more often, and therefore may benefit from description (mechanical and setting-focussed).

 ---